cultureamp/kaizen-design-system/.github/issue_template.md

 2. Then label with `bug`, `enhancement`/`feature`\* or `documentation`.

 **\* A feature is a new component or piece of functionality and an enhancement is an improvement to an existing component or piece of functionality.**

+## No Sensitive Information
+As this is a public repo, please do not include screenshots that may share sensitive information about our customers.